tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

 ## Debug Menu Guide
 Please see the [Wiki](https://github.com/tdadvocate/pret-pokegold-spaceworld-storypatch/wiki/Debug-Menu-Guide) for more info

-## Currently Implemented Features
+## Features to Implement
-- Changed game from Demo Mode to Story Mode
+- [x] Change from Demo Mode to Story Mode
+- [] Fix the Title Menu to show Continue Game only after the player saves the game at least once to resolve crash
+- [] Fix start menu to actually update with the story mode flags
+- [x] Allow saving via Start Menu
-- Re-enable evolution of Pokémon within the game
+- [x] Re-enable evolutions
-- Implemented Rival battle
+- [x] Fix Heart and Poison Stone evolutions
+- [x] Remove locked door text for Oak's Lab
+- [x] Disable Blackout Demo Mode game reset
+- [] Heal party post Blackout
-- Removed the demo barricades at the North and East exits of Silent Hill
+- [x] Remove map blocks at North & East of Silent Town
-- Changed start menu to show the save option
-- Added in Field Debug Menu (Activated by holding B and Start at the same time)
-  - This allows users to heal their party as well as some other features such as surfing
-- Added partial support for the Debug Menu version of Bill's PC
-  - This will crash the game if accessed before getting your starter Pokémon
-  - There is only one box with 30 spaces
-  - The release Pokémon feature does appear to function
-- Adjusted the amount of PokéBalls that Nanami gives you after you defeat your rival from 6 to 99
-- Made the forced Rival end demo text at the end of Route 1 not trigger automatically
-  - Talking to the Rival will cause the dialogue to trigger as normal and send the player back to the title screen (need a better solution)
-- Implemented the Continue Game option on the title screen
-  - Selecting this option without having saved before will cause the game to crash
+- [] Implement Blue Follow feature at North & East exits like West to resolve crashing
+- [x] Fix Rival battle
-- Added proper collision data for all used map locations
+- [x] Fix collision data for almost all normally available maps
-  - This opens up all of the accessible map as mostly functional (including wild Pokémon but not including scripts after Route 1 Gate to Old City)
-  - Some locations that have map files but are inaccessible do not have proper collision data since you cannot access them currently anyway
-  - Some maps still have blocks in place that I plan to remove in the future in the least damaging way possible if I can
+- [] Remove some other map blockades w/minimal design changes
+- [] Fix collision data for normally inaccessible maps
+- [x] Debug Menu for Healing, Surf, Cut, PC Storage, etc
+- [] Fix PC Storage to not corrupt mon semi-randomly
+- [] Prevent PC Storage from being opened w/no Pokémon to resolve crashing
+- [] Fix healing/PC access in Pokémon Center
+- [] Fix PokéMarts buy/sell features
+- [x] Route 1 Rival Demo Reset dialogue partially disabled (still triggers when manually talking to Rival)
+- [x] Temporary Fix: Nanami gives extra items after Rival Battle

+## Stretch Goal Changes
+- [] English translation (very unlikely without assembly help)
+- [] Full story recreation (even less likely)
+- [] Full Japanese story recreation (basically 0% chance)
+- This is including, but not limited to; adding the boat to travel between Fonto, High Tech, and West, adding the proper connections for Cave and Power Plant if actually intended to be used, story events found in other leaked sources, etc.

 ## KNOWN BUGS
 Please see the [Wiki](https://github.com/tdadvocate/pret-pokegold-spaceworld-storypatch/wiki/Known-Bugs) for more info

-## Currently Planned Changes
-- Remove locked door text for Oak's Lab so that the player may enter freely
-- Implement a temporary blockade to the East (and possibly North) exit of Silent Hill, similar to Blue at the West exit
-  - This is because if you encounter a wild Pokémon before receiving your starter, the game will soft lock and require a restart
-- Re-enable Pokémon Center features in Silent Hill
-  - Re-enable healing feature
-  - Re-enable the PC features
-- Disable the game reset after all of your Pokémon faint that is currently implemented even outside of Demo Mode
-- Fix start menu to actually update with the story mode flags
-- Fix the title menu to show Continue Game only after the player saves the game at least once

-## Stretch Goal Changes
-- Enable the ability to enter all Pokémon Centers within the game as well as both healing and PC boxes if possible
-- Enable the ability to enter and purchase from PokéMarts everywhere in the game if possible
-- English translation (This is almost a zero percent chance thanks to my limited skillset but I am very much open to help with this as well as any of the other features listed above)
-- If I can either get the help or learn enough to do all of the above features, I would like to maybe make a separate version of the patch that would essentially be a Gold 97 Reforged situation.
-Though this would require a lot of additional research into as much info that can be found about the original plans for Generation 2 prior to them being scrapped for the versions that were officially released to us.
-This is including, but not limited to; adding the boat to travel between Fonto, High Tech, and West, adding the proper connections for Cave and Power Plant if actually intended to be used, story events found in other leaked sources, etc.

 ## CONTRIBUTIONS EXTREMELY WELCOMED!
 Please feel free to help with this as much as you want.
 I am doing this solo as of the time of writing this README and do not have a ton of experience working with ROMs at this level.
 Any and all help is immensely appreciated!